Vikass8125/Data-Science-Gen-AI-Projects/Data-Science-Projects/04-Data-Science-Google-Data-Analysis/README.md

 ## **8. Country-Level Analysis**

-You performed a detailed breakdown of country-wise interest using the following code:
+I performed a detailed breakdown of country-wise interest using the following code:

 ```python
 by_country = pytrends.interest_by_region(resolution='country')